 Looking for ideas to paint the moon?
-The moon appears different sizes and shades of colours from the different parts of the earth.
-When it comes to learning how to paint a moon, you have the freedom to paint the moon’s surface on paper however you wish to.
+The moon appears in different sizes and shades of colours from different parts of the earth.
+When it comes to learning how to paint a moon, you have the freedom to paint the moon’s surface on paper however you wish.

-*Pro tip 2: Every time you have to use more colour, simply colour the water colour paper with the brush pen of your choice.
+Every time you have to use more colour, simply colour the watercolour paper with the brush pen of your choice.
 Dip your paintbrush in this colour to continue painting.

-In order to get that perfect circular shape of a full moon, take the round object and draw an outline to draw the shape of the moon.
-The artist has rubbed off the border completely but if you think that you will get the shape of the moon wrong if do the same, then you can just lightly rub off the borders.
+In order to get that perfect circular shape of a full moon, take the round object and draw an outline for the shape of the moon.
+The artist has rubbed off the border completely but if you think that you will get the shape of the moon wrong if you do the same, then you can lightly rub off the borders.

 Step 2: Painting a basic hue

-Colour the watercolour paper with a chrome yellow brush pen colour.
-Dip your paintbrush in this pigment and paint on your canvas a light hue for the base of the moon.
-To have the moon as shown in the image below, use water to dilute the chrome yellow pigment and spread it with a brush.
+Colour the watercolour paper with the Chrome Yellow Brush Pen shade.
+Dip your paintbrush in this pigment and paint a light hue on your canvas for the base of the moon.
+To paint the moon, as shown in the image below, dilute the chrome yellow pigment with water and spread it with a brush.